go-chassis/go-chassis/README.md

 - go chassis supports Istio control panel, go chassis can bring better performance to go program, you can use Istio configurations to control go chassis.

-- https://github.com/huaweicloud/spring-cloud-huawei integrate with servicecomb, go chassis can work together with spring cloud.

 # Features
- - **Pluggable registrator and discovery service**: Support Service center, istio pilot, kubernetes and file based registry, fit both client side discovery and server side discovery pattern
+ - **Pluggable discovery service**: Support Service center, istio pilot, kubernetes registry. fit both client side discovery and server side discovery pattern, and you can disable it in local to test service easily
- - **Pluggable Protocol**: You can custom your own protocol, by default support http and grpc, go chassis define standardized [model](https://github.com/go-chassis/go-chassis/blob/master/core/invocation/invocation.go) to makes all request of different protocol lerverage same features
+ - **Pluggable Protocol**:
+ You can customize protocol, by default support http and grpc, go chassis define standardized [model](https://github.com/go-chassis/go-chassis/blob/master/core/invocation/invocation.go) to makes all request of different protocol leverage same features
  - **Multiple server management**: you can separate API by protocols and ports
  - **Handler Chain**: Able to add your own code during service calling for client and server side
+ - **Traffic marker** Traffic marker module is able to mark requests in both client(consumer) or server(provider) side, with marker, you can govern traffic based on marker.
  - **rich middleware**: based on handler chain, supply circuit breaker, rate limiting, monitoring, auth features. [see](https://go-chassis.readthedocs.io/en/latest/middleware.html)
- - **Route management**: Able to route to different service based on weight and match rule to achieve Canary Release easily
+ - **Route management**: Able to route to different service based on weight and match rule to achieve canary release
- - **Client side Load balancing**: Able to custom strategy
+ - **Client side Load balancing**: Able to customize strategy
  - **Pluggable Cipher**: Able to custom your own cipher for AKSK and TLS certs
- - **Metrics**: Able to expose Prometheus metric API automatically and custom metrics reporter
+ - **Metrics**: Able to expose Prometheus metric API automatically and customize metrics reporter
  - **Tracing**:Use opentracing-go as standard library, easy to integrate tracing system
  - **Logger**: You can custom your own writer to sink log, by default support file and stdout
- - **Hot reconfiguraion**: Powered by go-archaius, configurations can be reload in runtime, like load balancing, circuit breaker, rate limiting, developer is also able to develop a service which has hot-reconfiguration feature easily. [see](https://go-chassis.readthedocs.io/en/latest/user-guides/dynamic-conf.html#)
+ - **Hot re-configuration**: Powered by go-archaius, configurations can be reload in runtime, like load balancing, circuit breaker, rate limiting, developer is also able to develop a service which has hot-reconfiguration feature easily. [see](https://go-chassis.readthedocs.io/en/latest/user-guides/dynamic-conf.html#)
- - **Fault Injection**: In consumer side, you can inject faults to bring chaos testing into your system
- - **API gateway and service mesh solution**: powered by [servicecomb-mesher](https://github.com/apache/servicecomb-mesher).
+ - **Service mesh**: you can introduce multi-language to your microservice system. powered by [servicecomb-mesher](https://github.com/apache/servicecomb-mesher).
  - **Open API 2.0 native support** go chassis will automatically generate Open API 2.0 doc and register it to service center. you can manage all the API docs in one place
+ - **Works with spring cloud** integrate with servicecomb, go chassis can work together with spring cloud.

 You can check [plugins](https://github.com/go-chassis/go-chassis-extension) to see more features